1975–76 Algerian Cup

 The 1975–76 Algerian Cup was the 14th edition of the Algerian Cup.
+MC Alger defeated MO Constantine 2-0 in the final.

-MC Oran were the defending champions, having beaten MO Constantine 2–0 in the previous season's final.
+MC Oran were the defending champions, but they lost to WA Boufarik in the Round of 16.
+This was the second season in a row that MO Constantine lost in the final, as they had also lost 2-0 to MC Oran the previous year.